MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/tutorial-unpackaged-deployment.md

 This article shows how to configure an app that's not deployed via MSIX (non-MSIX-packaged) to use the bootstrapper API so that it explicitly loads the Windows App SDK runtime, and calls Windows App SDK APIs.
 Non-MSIX-packaged apps include sparse-packaged, or unpackaged, apps.

-> [!IMPORTANT]
+> [!NOTE]
-> Beginning in the Windows App SDK 1.0 Preview 3, the default approach to loading the Windows App SDK from a non-MSIX-packaged app is to use *auto-initialization* via the `<WindowsPackageType>None</WindowsPackageType>` project property.
+> Beginning in the Windows App SDK 1.0, the default approach to loading the Windows App SDK from a non-MSIX-packaged app is to use *auto-initialization* via the `<WindowsPackageType>None</WindowsPackageType>` project property.
 That approach is demonstrated in [Create your first WinUI 3 project](/windows/apps/winui/winui3/create-your-first-winui3-app#non-msix-packaged-create-a-new-project-for-a-non-msix-packaged-c-or-c-winui-3-desktop-app).
 >
 > If you have advanced needs (such as custom error handling, or to load a specific version of the Windows App SDK), then you can instead call the bootstrapper API explicitly.
 That's the approach that this topic demonstrates.
 For more info, see [Use the Windows App SDK runtime for non-MSIX-packaged apps](/windows/apps/windows-app-sdk/use-windows-app-sdk-run-time).